 What is the role of a sales CRM in the closing stage?

 This is the final stage where your lead will either close the deal or go the other way.
 For salespeople, the goal is to close the deal, so this stage requires you to be proactive.

-- E-signing documents – Let’s say that you managed to close the deal in the first try, what next?
+- E-signing documents – Let’s say that you managed to close the deal on the first try, what next?
 You’ll need to get documents signed to officially close the deal.
-So, if your client is based in a different city or country, you can get the documents e-signed using integrations in a sales CRM.
+So, if your client is based in a different city or country, you can get the documents e-signed using integrations in a CRM for sales.

 - Ask for feedback – Irrespective of the deal status, you can always ask for feedback so you can analyze the pattern and factors that are affecting their decision.

 - Upsell and cross-sell – It’s always preferred to retarget existing and old customers instead of finding new ones.
 So, whenever you have launched a new product or there’s a feature add-on, you can use email automation to target a specific set of subscribers.

 What are the factors to consider before choosing the best sales CRM software?

 We know why sales CRM is important and the values it provides.

 Now, we’ll take a look at some of the most important factors when you’re considering a sales CRM.

 The process of selecting a CRM can get tricky if you’re not aware of the features you need.
 Should you go with the most renowned sales CRM?
 Or the one that’s cost-effective?